 Susanne Hudson’s Tips For Hydrangeas:

-Want something in your potted hydrangeas to look at during the winter?
+- Want to add winter interest to your potted hydrangeas?
 Add a small evergreen to the container.

 Got questions about this article or any other garden topic?
 Go here now to post your gardening ideas, questions, kudos or complaints.
 We have gardening experts standing by to help you!